HR Co-owns Labor Costs

 The cost of employee benefits, which can account for up to 30 percent of overall labor costs, are a significant expense as well.
 According to Mercer’s 2017 survey of employer-sponsored health plans, the average increase over the past five years for large employer-sponsored health plans has hovered around 3 percent, but in 2018, costs were expected to increase 4.3 percent, the largest increase since 2011.

 In the face of rising costs, it’s understandable that companies are looking to reduce their labor spending and total benefits costs.
 In fact, SHRM found that 46 percent of employers are taking steps to reduce the cost of medical plans in 2018 by offering lower-cost, high-deductive plans.
 Many organizations are feeling the pressure to do even more with less—fewer employees, fewer resources and smaller budgets.
 So, what can you do to confront the labor cost issue head-on and find solutions?

-Gain better visibility into costs
+Gain better visibility into payroll costs

 Once you have a solid understanding of your current labor costs and trends, you’ll probably be looking to reduce them.
 Here are a few ways to increase overall efficiency and make a positive impact on the bottom line:

-* Put an HRIS in place to streamline administrative processes and free up time for value-added tasks, helping ensure that labor is worth the cost.
+- Find the right HR solution to streamline administrative processes and free up time for value-added tasks, helping ensure that labor is worth the cost.

 Sources: Bureau of Labor Statistics, Reuters, National Business Group on Health, Deloitte